-Other generation developments based on local gas and coal resources are also possible in the vicinity of the proposed Mid West transmission line.
-The southern section Mid West transmission line will enhance the ability to connect new generation sources north of Perth.
+Other generation developments based on local gas, coal resources and solar are also possible in the vicinity of the proposed Mid West transmission line.
+The southern section Mid West transmission line will enhance the ability to connect new generation sources north of Perth, which will reduce Western Australia's reliance on the development of new power generation sources elsewhere in Perth and throughout the South West.